Webhooks

 Fired once when the scan encounters an error.
 The

-statusfield will beerrorandhasErrorwill betrue.
+statusfield will beerror.

 Payload format

 When an event fires, we send an HTTP POST request to your registered URL with a JSON body.
+The event type is also included in the X-Enhub-Event header.

 - Name